mej3/AgenticAI_Chatbot/bot/README.md

+# Demo Chatbot

+This code repo may be downloaded and run locally by following the README.md for your experimenation.

-# Banking Chatbot — ADK Web
+# Agentic Chatbot on ADK Web

-A customer-facing banking chatbot built with Google ADK.
-Supports balance enquiries, transaction history, and unfamiliar charge investigation.
-Google ADK was chosen as the Agentic AI framework as ADK Web provides UI for quick prototyping and testing.
+A customer-facing banking chatbot that supports balance enquiries, transaction history, and unfamiliar charge investigation.
+The chatbot was developed with Google ADK as the Agentic AI framework as `ADK Web` by default provides a UI for quick prototyping and testing.

 ## Multi-Agent Design